JohnCJo/Natural-Language-Processing-Tasks/README.md

 the NLTK library: Tokenization, Stemming, Lemmatization, Parts of Speech (PoS) tagging, Chunking, and Named Entity Recognition (NER).

-Additionally, use the huggingface library to perform NLP tasks.
+Additionally, use the GPT-2, BERT etc. with huggingface library to perform NLP tasks.
 Finally, use the GPT-3 model.